crvallance/food/Shepherdless Pie/README.md

 ## Cooking

 - Cut and boil potatoes, add butter, mash -> mashed potatoes
-  - Yeah, yeah these aren't good instrcutuons.
+  - Yeah, yeah these aren't good instructions.
 Go read somewhere else how to make mashed potatoes, that's all we're doing here.
 - Chop and saute onion
 - Brown "meat" (adding to onion)
   - If using beyond this will actually cook up with the fat so brown it like you might when using beef.